By Ngozi Bolin, Founder, Shinkafa Inc.

 So, in crafting Shinkafa, it was important, indeed imperative for me, that this wonderful ingredient play a part in what we do.
 It is in one of our body washes, in one our shampoo and in our face masque.
 For people with difficult, oily combo skin or hair, charcoal is an essential because it is a magnet for toxins, draws out impurities like oil, dirt, sweat, opens clogged pores, removes dead skin cells and thus makes it ideal for those prone to oily skin or oily hair or overall problem skin or hair.

 In crafting the Shinkafa Charcoal Body Wash, our goal was to take into account not only the lavishly detoxifying, deep cleansing, and skin-softening hydration of the wash, but to make sure that it was also suited to those with chemical sensitively like myself.
 The effect is a superb removal of impurities while leaving a very supple hydration and radiant glow.
+For the skin, in addition, charcoal draws bacteria, chemicals, dirt, toxins and other unwanted particles to the surface of the skin, helping you achieve a smoother and healthier skin.
 So, an ingredient that was key to my early hygiene is still doing wonders for the skin and for all ages.
-I remember one of my doctors recommending detoxing with charcoal wash, as I along with my husband and children dealt with mold in a home we lived in.
-It was a complete reaffirmation and total vindication of all that I believed was possible with charcoal.
+I remember one of my doctors recommending detoxing with charcoal wash, when my husband, children and me dealt with mold in a home we lived in.
+It was a complete reaffirmation and total vindication of all that I believed was possible with charcoal as an ingredient when paired with quality, effective and nourishing supporting ingredients.

-My target for Shinkafa’s Charcoal Keratin Shampoo was and remains those with very oily hair that need to wash their hair at least daily for medical or other reasons.
+My target for Shinkafa’s Anti-Frizz Charcoal detangling Keratin Shampoo was and remains those with very oily hair that need to wash their hair at least daily for medical or other reasons.
 So, it was important in addition to incorporating charcoal in our unique formulation that we also have biotin, vitamins, keratin, amino acids as well as strong detangling and anti-frizz properties.
-In other words, that shampoo had to detoxify, restore, cleanse, strengthen and hydrate, de-frizz, and all without causing chemical sensitivity.
+In other words, that shampoo had to detoxify, restore, cleanse, strengthen and hydrate, de-frizz, and all without harmful chemicals.
 It also means we are completely sulfate-free and paraben-free.
-We are absolutely pleased with the results and believe charcoal to be a pivotal aspect of that success.
+For the hair, charcoal unclogs the pores of your scalp allowing the hair follicles to stimulate hair growth.
+Charcoal also cleanses the scalp doing wonders for those with dandruff and itchy scalp.
+It is especially helpful to those with very oily and those with very dry scalp as it brings balance to the scalp for healthy hair and scalp.
+We are absolutely pleased with the results and believe our superior and effective ingredients with the addition of charcoal to be a pivotal aspect of that success.

 The face masque is where charcoal as an uber ingredient does an incredible amount of work in a very short period of time and especially with acne.
 My vision was simply to eliminate acne.
 What I got was a very satisfying product which is clay-based, purifies the skin, deals a knock-out punch to acne and other blemishes by unclogging the pores, eliminates dead skin cells and tightens the skin and leave a very smooth and refreshed skin.
 Some of the ladies that use this product have taken to using it on their necks, tummies and hands.
 It makes me chuckle quite a bit with they tell me these things, but, their point is that if their face is being tightened then, any other sag can be tightened as well.
 While one cannot argue with that logic, that effect is only a bonus and not the main thrust of the face masque.